-Exclusive: China set to export corn, posing new threat to battered global market - sources
+China set to export corn, threatening global market: sources

-BEIJING China has given approval to at least two companies to export corn, trading sources said, in a radical move by the world's No. 2 producer to cut its ballooning surplus and unleash more supply into a saturated global market.
+BEIJING (Reuters) - China has given approval to at least two companies to export corn, trading sources said, in a radical move by the world's No. 2 producer to cut its ballooning surplus and unleash more supply into a saturated global market.

-In what could be the first bulk exports in a decade, the Chinese government has issued permits to two state-owned companies, top grains trader Cofco and major processor and trader Beidahuang, allowing them to sell grain abroad, the China-based sources who were not authorized to speak to the media said on Friday.
+In what could be the first bulk exports in a decade, the Chinese government has issued permits to two state-owned companies, top grains trader Cofco and major processor and trader Beidahuang, allowing them to sell grain abroad, the China-based sources who were not authorised to speak to the media said on Friday.

-The greenlight was for around 2 million tonnes of corn to be exported by three state-owned companies, said one of the trading sources who had spoken to one of the exporters.
+The green light was for around 2 million tonnes of corn to be exported by three state-owned companies, said one of the trading sources who had spoken to one of the exporters.
 A second source had spoken to a foreign company which is in discussions with one of the approved exporters.

-A spokesperson for China's commerce ministry said the permits were not its responsibility and directed questions to the state planer, the National Development and Reform Commission (NDRC).
+A representative of China's commerce ministry said the permits were not its responsibility and directed questions to the state planner, the National Development and Reform Commission (NDRC).

 The NDRC did not respond to requests for comment.
 A spokesman for COFCO did not answer his phone.
 A person reached at Beidahuang declined to comment.